OpenM-Project/mcdoc.github.io/README.md

 To get started with MCDOC using VitePress, follow these steps:
 1. Clone the repository: `git clone https://github.com/openm-project/mcdoc.github.io.git`
-2. Install VitePress: `npm install -g create-vitepress`
+2. Navigate to the project directory: `cd mcdoc.github.io`
 3. Install pnpm: `npm install -g pnpm`
-4. Navigate to the project directory: `cd mcdoc.github.io`
-5. Build the dependecies for the server: `pnpm run docs:build`
+4. Install Dependencies with pnpm: `pmpm install`
-6. Start the internal server: `pnpm run docs:dev`
+5. Start the internal server: `pnpm run docs:dev`
-7. Open your browser and visit `http://localhost:3000` to view the documentation.
+6. Open your browser and visit `http://localhost:5173` to view the documentation.

 ## Contributing